inseven/incontext/README.md

 - [ ] Consider special files in directories for nested behaviours
 - [ ] Log at at different levels, error, warning, etc
 - [ ] Rename page to document in the render context
+- [ ] Evaluation EvaluationContexts should be enumerable to assist with documentation